splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-apm.rst

 Pilot phase part 3: Initial pilot rollout for Splunk Application Performance Monitoring
 *****************************************************************************************

 After completing :ref:`phase2-im`, you are ready for pilot rollout phase part 3.
-As with the Splunk Infrastructure Monitoring pilot rollout, your initial pilot rollout for Application Performance Monitoring (APM) focuses on bringing initial pilot teams with many microservices or connections to services, into APM.
+As with the Splunk Infrastructure Monitoring pilot rollout, your initial pilot rollout for Application Performance Monitoring (APM) focuses on bringing initial pilot teams with many microservices or connections to services into APM.

-The rollout includes:
+To onboard APM, complete these tasks:

 #. :ref:`customize-APM-exp`
+#. :ref:`deployment-environments`
 #. :ref:`service-perf-dashboards`
 #. :ref:`service-map-dependencies`
 #. :ref:`inferred-services`